 - 1) Who is required to complete this survey? - 2) Where do I get the data to fill out this survey? - 3) My institution received funds from the American Recovery and Reinvestment Act (ARRA).
 Where should they be reported? - 4) We haven't been audited yet and won't have an audited financial statement until May.
-Do I still have to fill this out? - 5) What period should the finance survey cover? - 6) The fiscal year for my institution changed.
-How do I report for the finance survey? - 7) How do I know what reporting standards are used to prepare the financial statements? - 8) What happens if I respond incorrectly to the reporting standards screening question? - 9) What is the difference between "business-type" activities and "governmental" activities? - 10) What is combined reporting and how does it work? - 11) Can a system office report combined data? - 12) When does a system office need to report data? - 13) My institution is part of a system and the system was audited as a unit, so we don't have an opinion just on this school.
-How do I answer the question about the audit opinion? - 14) My institution does not award degrees.
-Do we still need to complete the Finance component? - 15) My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
+Do I still have to fill this out? - 5) What period should the finance survey cover? - 6) How do I know what reporting standards are used to prepare the financial statements? - 7) What happens if I respond incorrectly to the reporting standards screening question? - 8) What is the difference between "business-type" activities and "governmental" activities? - 9) What is combined ("parent/child") reporting and how does it work? - 10) Can a system office report combined data? - 11) When does a system office need to report data? - 12) My institution is part of a system and the system was audited as a unit, so we don't have an opinion just on this school.
+How do I answer the question about the audit opinion? - 13) My institution does not award degrees.
+Do we still need to complete the Finance component? - 14) My institution offered an early retirement program last year to faculty and staff as a long-term plan to reduce costs.
 An expense of \$5 million dollars was incurred.
-How should this be reported in IPEDS finance reporting? - 16) How are revenues per student FTE and expenses per student FTE calculated, and why were they added to the screens?
+How should this be reported in IPEDS finance reporting? - 15) How are revenues per student FTE and expenses per student FTE calculated, and why were they added to the screens?